Homeschoolers Love to Learn at National Parks & Historic Sites

 My family enjoys exploring the cave system at Mammoth Cave National Park, Kentucky.
 I remember going here as a child many times, and I’ve taken my oldest daughter a time or two.
 Many nature & science topics to explore, and some history lessons too.

 We also enjoyed Great Sand Dunes National Park & Preserve, Colorado.
-It was a one-day trip on the way to some place else in Colorado but was so fun.
-It is best visited in warm (not hot) weather and if you have elementary aged and younger children, bring a change of clothes.
-I wish we had known that before hand!
+It was a one-day trip on the way to someplace else in Colorado but it was such fun.
+It is best visited in warm (not hot) weather and if you have elementary-aged and younger children, bring a change of clothes.
+I wish we had known that beforehand!
 There is a small creek that runs alongside the sand dunes that is a blast to play in.